LuniumLuk/xfield-pytorch/README.md

 ​	Train:

-​		Exec xfield_train.py for training.
+​		run `python xfield_train.py` for training.

 ​		Note to Modify the args in the file

 ​	Test:

-​		Exec Gen_video.py for generating result videos
+​		run `python Gen_video.py` for generating result videos

-​        Note to Modify the args in the file, It needs to be consistent with the training.
+​   Note to Modify the args in the file, It needs to match the args in the training phase.

-​	Also, you can use xfield_test.py to generate a single picture with a brand new coodinate
+​	  Also, you can run `python xfield_test.py` to generate a single picture with a brand new coodinate

 Authors:

 ​   LuniumLuk ，Fantast416